Often roasters identify distinct roast phases.

 - Finishing: from FCs to the end of the roast (DROP)

 Artisan marks the drying phase in green, the Maillard phase in yellow and the finishing phase in brown.
-You can define two sets of phases limits (called Filter and Espresso) to switch between them.
-You can choose to have Artisan automatically mark phases with a watermark on the graph with time and temp.
+By checking Watermark, you can choose to have Artisan automatically mark phases with a watermark on the graph with time and temp.
 Checking the Watermarks and Phases LCD is essential.
 The Phases are shown at the end of the roast on your graph depending on your choices under Statistics.

 Roast phases can either be used in manual mode, where their temperature limits are defined in the corresponding dialog, or in Auto Adjusted mode, where those limits are taken from the corresponding DRY and FCs events as keyed during a roast.
 In manual mode some people activate AutoDRY and AutoFCs to let Artisan generate the corresponding events once the BT reaches the limits of the corresponding phases defined in the dialog box are reached.
 You can also choose to have DRY and FCs marked to a background profile by checking the From Background choice.
 So it’s really semi-automatic that way.